 Written review by

-Editor-in-chief of international photography magazine GUP, Netherlands
+Editor-at-Large of international photography magazine GUP, Netherlands

 Portrait photography can have many utilities.
 They can be used as support to an article, for example.
 In that sense pictures are mostly informative.
 Or they can have a more aesthetic objective, as singular objects or as a conceptual series.
 Every approach comes with certain expectations on the quality of the work.
 In general, however, it can be claimed that all portraits should at least hint at the personality of the sitter.